jerquinigo/viagogo-tickets/DOCS/RECAPFILE.md

 ### My Response(Part 1)

-- i was able to parse the given json file and work with it throughout the project.i used information that was relevant for users based on the json file provided.
+- i was able to parse the given JSON file and work with it throughout the project.i used information that was relevant for users based on the JSON file provided.

 ### Part 2